Masigasig/netlab/assets/learning_material/material_content/chapter_1/switchframe.md

 # Switch Frame Types

-### Frame Types
+### How Switches Handle Different Frame Types

-A switch sends the frame to all ports if it does not know where the destination MAC Address is.
-That frame is called a **Unicast Frame** when it is meant for one device.
+Switches forward **Ethernet frames** based on the** destination MAC address**.
+Depending on how that destination is defined (or whether it is known), frames are classified into unicast or broadcast types.

-#### Unicast Frame
+### Unicast Frame

-One-to-one communication.
-Flooding happens only until the switch learns where the device is.
+A **unicast frame** is a **one-to-one communication** intended for a single destination device.

+**How a switch handles unicast frames:**

-Once the destination MAC is known (in the MAC table), the switch forwards directly to that port.
+* If the destination MAC address exists in the MAC Address Table, the switch forwards the frame only to the correct port.

-#### Broadcast Frame
-One-to-all communication.
-The switch always floods the frame to all ports, regardless of its MAC Address Table.
+* If the destination MAC address is unknown, the switch floods the frame to all ports except the incoming port.

-> When a host sends an “ARP Request”, it uses a Broadcast Frame.
+* Once the destination responds, the switch learns the MAC address and updates its MAC table.

+> Flooding of unicast frames happens only when the destination MAC is unknown.

+### Broadcast Frame

+A **broadcast frame** is a one-to-all communication intended for **every device in the local network.**

+**Key characteristics:**

+* The switch **always floods** broadcast frames to all ports (except the source port).

-The destination MAC address is set to all F’s (FF:FF:FF:FF:FF:FF), a reserved address meaning the frame must be delivered to every host in the local network.
+* The destination MAC address is **FF:FF:FF:FF:FF:FF**, a reserved broadcast address.

+* Broadcast frames are never filtered using the MAC Address Table.

+**Common example:**

+* **ARP Request** — used when a host needs to discover the MAC address associated with a known IP address.

+> **Key takeaway:**
+> Switches flood frames only when necessary — either when the destination MAC > is unknown (unicast flooding) or when the frame is explicitly a broadcast.